wefeinew/luapython/README.md

 from lua script utils import luascriptcompilation

-luascriptcompilation("output-script.out", "path/to/script.lua") This will compile the Lua script to bytecode and save it to the specified output file.
+luascriptcompilation("output-script", "path/to/script.lua") This will compile the Lua script to bytecode and save it to the specified output file.

 Another option is to use the wluarun function, which allows you to run a Lua script with better integration between Python and Lua, passing variables and data between them.
 Use the following code: